 Free to visit areas of Leighton House

 Searching for a day out in London that doesn’t break the bank?
 There’s plenty to explore and discover at Leighton House which won’t cost you a penny.
-With times a little tighter for everyone, we’ve rounded up everything that’s free to see and experience at the museum, from free exhibitions to free walking tours.
+With times a little tighter for everyone, we’ve rounded up everything that’s free to see and experience at the museum.

 Leighton House is open Wednesdays to Mondays, from 10am to 5:30pm (closed on Tuesdays)

 Sambourne House is open Wednesdays to Sundays, from 10am to 5:30pm (closed on Mondays and Tuesdays)

 Pay What You Want

 We want everyone to have the chance to explore our museums, which is why we're introducing a new 'Pay What You Want' scheme.
 See inside the historic interiors of Leighton House on the first Monday of each month between 10am to 1pm and only pay what you want – that means you can pay above the standard ticket price, the same or nothing at all!
 Tickets are available at the door only (advance online booking on PWYW days is not available).
 Please note the offer is not applicable for group bookings and it excludes Bank Holidays.